 My least popular: List of 25 Morning Mantras.
 Was this solving anyone’s problem/biggest questions?
 Not really.
 I soon figured out that my target readers struggle with blog traffic and Instagram, so a list of mantras isn’t really going to help them, nor does it offer any quick fix to a problem.

 My most popular: Instagram Hashtag Library PDF.
 It offers a solution to problems of low Instagram engagement.
-It provides a quick solution, because it lists over 350 hashtags that you can instantly use on your next post that will boost your engagement.
+It provides a quick solution because it lists over 350 hashtags that you can instantly use in your next post that will boost your engagement.
 In summary, it provides a quick solution to one of my audience’s biggest problems.

 Grab my free List-Building Blueprint that outlines my 5-step framework to get your next 100 email list subscribers!

 - My 5-step framework to get your next 100 subscribers

 - What you need to be focusing on when you create your opt-in freebies